chapman-phys220-2018s/cw-02-phys220/README.md

 ## Specification

+**Note:** To render this README file nicely, do not view it on GitHub.
+Instead, view it with the graphical editor within CoCalc, which will render the Markdown code in a two-pane presentation.

 Complete the following exercises, placing your solutions into separate files.
 Remember to use the templates in the `info` repository as a guide for what you should include in your source files.
 In each file, write the solution as a callable function.

 0. **Exercise 0**